kristingmunder/RedCapHealthFair/docs/fork.md

 you need to copy something again if we just forked it?
 Because the data currently exists online, and you need to download it (aka *clone it*) onto your personal computer in order to actually work with the data.

+To clone your repository, open your GitHub desktop application, click File \> Clone Repository.
+After that, you will have a copy of the data on your computer ready to work with the data after setting up.